Below are some resources that I’ve developed to help followers as they journey with God.

-The links below are a series of resources that I’ve been blessed by during my journey of faith.
+The links below are a series of resources that I’ve been blessed by during my journey with God.
 They include gatherings, videos, books, and events by numerous writers, teachers, and thinkers – all committed followers of Jesus.

 Goldenwood Trellis and Quarterly Retreats